tldr-pages/tldr/pages/common/gh-issue.md

 `gh issue list --state closed --author {{username}}`

-- Display status of issues relevant to you, in a specific repository:
+- Display the status of issues relevant to the user, in a specific repository:

 `gh issue status --repo {{owner}}/{{repository}}`